 Project staffing is obviously a fundamental step of project preparation.
 Good or even great SAP TM consultants, functional or technical, are still in high demand.
 Nobody can expect to just raise a finger and expect to find the right resources for the job.
 At Novigo we have been very successful matching some very senior people with young TM talent, allowing us to provide a balanced resource mix to our clients and also being fair on the budget side of things.

-Novigo over the last 6 years invested significant resources into its own SAP TM Academy, resulting in young TM consultants to be certified in SAP software modules like TM, but also other elementary consulting skills like PMP project management.
+Novigo over the last 6 years invested significant resources into its own SAP TM Academy, resulting in young TM consultants being certified in SAP software modules like TM, but also other elementary consulting skills like PMP project management.

 While external resources provide the fuel to drive a project, the engine has to be staffed by internal resources.
 Subject Matter Experts, Project Management resources, Change Agents, Basis and Technical Resources are only highlighting the need to have skilled internal people participate, some of the full-time, others part-time.